oh-lang/oh/wishlist.md

 }

 dot_(vector3_(1, 2, 3), vector3_(-6, 5, 4)) == 1 * -6 + 2 * 5 + 3 * 4

-TODO: make sure we add `m` back to all fields.
 ```

 Class getters/setters *do not use* `::get_x_(): dbl_` or `;;set_x_(dbl.): null_`, but rather